 If you have been in a Rhode Island car accident involving multiple vehicles, an attorney at Gemma Law Associates, Inc., can assist you in determining who exactly was to blame for causing the wreck and your resulting injuries.

-In some cases, there may be several different drivers and parties to blame for the accident.
+In some cases, several drivers and parties may be to blame for the accident.

 For example, one motorist may cut off another who is speeding.
-The speeding motorist may be unable to stop in time and swerves into your car in the lane next to him.
-Both the speeding motorist and the driver who failed to yield could be held accountable.
+The speeding motorist may be unable to stop in time and swerve into your car in the lane next to him.
+The speeding motorist and the driver who failed to yield could be held accountable.

 Under Rhode Island law, multiple parties who cause an accident and injuries can be held “jointly and severally” liable.
 In other words, they can all be held equally responsible for the injuries they cause

 So, car accident victims who get hurt in a multi-car pileup could make a claim against one or all of the other drivers who caused the wreck and could obtain compensation from any of the drivers whose actions caused the crash.

 Our Rhode Island Accident Attorneys Can Help with Your Multi-Car Accident Case